Varicose Veins Varicose Veins

 Compression therapy

-For some people, especially those who have to sit or stand for long periods, compression may help relieve pain, swelling, and other symptoms, such as a feeling of heaviness in the legs.
-If you are pregnant, your doctor may recommend compression hose.
+For some people, especially those who have to sit or stand for long periods, compression may help relieve symptoms such as pain, swelling, and heaviness in the legs.
+If you are pregnant, your provider may recommend compression hose.
+Compression therapy only relieves symptoms.
+Most providers now recommend procedures to correct the reflux problem that is causing your varicose veins.